marceloverass/gui-python/README.md

 ## EN - :uk:

-GUI Created for a college project, with the aim of helping a self-employed professional.
+GUI (Graphical User Interface) created for a college project, with the aim of helping a self-employed professional.
 I created a system to manage dentures, my father is a prosthetist and I hope this simple system can help him in the future.

 ## Requirements
  * [Python 3.7 or later](https://www.python.org/downloads/)